see all...Viewing 3 out of 4 projects

 In essence, I am a professional idealist, backed by the power of analytical, economic, and design skills.

 Clemson University, Clemson, SC, US, Bachelors, Sociology

-Enrolled in both the College of Business and Behavioral Science and the Calhoun Honors College, my studies ranged across social research, data analysis, policy, horticulture and design.
-Through scholarship, I studied European Policy in Strasbourg, France and British Architecture and City Planning in London, UK.
+Enrolled in both the College of Business and Behavioral Science and the Calhoun Honors College, my studies ranged across social research, data analysis, policy, horticulture, and design.
+Through scholarship, I studied European Policy in Strasbourg and British Architecture & Planning in London.
 These studies form the basis of my focus on the intersections of design, social policy, quality of life, and urban spaces.

 Dean's Diversity Scholarship, PennDesign, Scholarship